sjbrown/misc_work/genesis/rules.md

    * Melody:
      * Whenever you Live the Life, take 10 of the band's COIN
    * Front:
-     * Whenever the band gets ✰, gain (✰×2×CLOUT) COMMITMENT
+     * Whenever the band gets ✰, gain (✰×(2+CLOUT)) COMMITMENT

-When you draw permanent marks that are role-related, it can be useful to use a colored felt-tip pen, with each role assigned a specific color.
+ * Live the Life for a cost of 0 COMMITMENT and fill in one bubble in either your Intensity or your Craft track.

-Take the Band sheet
+Take the Band sheet and give yourselves a band name.

+Your band starts its career with one original song.
+Name the song and write it down on the song sheet.

+Your band's career is made up of a series of "gigs".
+In this game, you play a gig, do a downtime activity, go to the studio, then draw new gig cards, and

 ## Playing a Gig